veeeceee/metadex/README.md

 selection method to determine differences between groups and samples and each level of functional hierarchy.

-Boruta uses a specific threshold for feature selection (see link [here] (http://danielhomola.com/2015/05/08/borutapy-an-all-relevant-feature-selection-method/)) and each can be manipulated as per your needs.
+Boruta uses a specific threshold for feature selection (see [here] (http://danielhomola.com/2015/05/08/borutapy-an-all-relevant-feature-selection-method/)) and each can be manipulated as per your needs.

     metadex.Study.determine_subsystems_of_interest(level, percentage)